colecoder/hello/README.md

 Modified by Keke.

-A Git tutorial from ColeCode.
+A Git tutorial from Colecode.

 Modified by Lele.